 [If you want to share these activities in a group, please also credit my work and my copyright.
 Be Kind and Show Respect to your companions.
 Please support my work and training by gifting a donation via Paypal.
 Or plant trees in my grove at the Trees for Life rewilding project at Dundrennan in Scotland.]

-Welcome to the first of my free Friday offerings, to ‘write-our-way-whole’ at home.
+Welcome to the first of my free Friday offerings from the pandemic, to ‘write-our-way-whole at home‘.
 For writing companions both near & at a distance.
 As promised in last week’s page, which you may like to read first here.

 Journalling our words today can lighten the load of tomorrow & give us insights into our past & present.
-Over this spring we’ll explore ‘writing-inside-and-outside-the-box’, and also challenge a few “rules” to liberate our writing hands.
+Over the coming moths we’ll explore ‘writing-inside-and-outside-the-box’, and also challenge a few “rules” to liberate our writing hands.

-Later in this series, we may meet prompts such as “brain-dump”, “golden thread”, grateful trios, framing the positive, bracketing, starring roles, and living-intents.
+Later in this series, we may meet prompts such as “BrainDump”, “GoldenThreadwork”, grateful trios, framing the positive, bracketing, starring roles, and living-intents.
 Including forms such as limericks & haiku, we’ll enquire what our words can reveal about our preferences, our his-tories (& hers-tories), and aspirations.

 Week by week, we’ll let pencils/pens dance in our favourite journal or ThoughtBook, remembering to date each session.
-Then we’ll keep them safe & private (although later there will be an opportunity to share some of your work if you wish).
+Then we’ll keep them safe & private (although later there are opportunities to share some of your work if you wish).

 - writing implements of your choice (colours are good);